jarmo/candalf/README.md

 set -e
 if [[ "$VERBOSE" != "" ]]; then set -x; fi

-. lib/remote.sh
+. ${PROVISIONER_ROOT:="."}/lib/apply.sh
 EOF
 ```

 It's pretty straightforward - it has `set -e` automatically enabled to exit
 provisioning as soon as some command fails. `set -x` will be enabled when
 `VERBOSE` mode has been turned on for easier troubleshooting
-and `lib/remote.sh` is sourced so that a few Provisioner helper functions could be used.
+and `lib/apply.sh` is sourced so that a few Provisioner helper functions could be used.

 Now, adding migrations to the provisiong script is really easy too - just need
 to execute function `apply` with a parameter to migration file.
 Migration files
 can be placed anywhere but the argument to `apply` function should have
-a relative path to the file.
+a relative path from the provision script to the file.
 It's a good practice to put them under directory
 called `migrations` and add there separate subdirectories for different
 dependencies, for example `migrations/nginx` directory could have files called
-`nginx.sh` and `firewall.sh` which would install nginx and configure firewall
+`nginx.sh` and `firewall.sh` which would install Nginx and configure firewall
 to allow traffic to ports 80/443 respectively.
 Let's add one migration to the
 provisioner, which updates and upgrades all packages on the remote Debian system: